Updated: April 24, 2018 at 4:40 PM

-Sampling results obtained on February 12, 2018, indicate the water quality at the following Ventura County monitored beach location failed to meet the State standards for bacteria:
+Sampling results indicate that water quality at all monitored beaches meets the State standards for bacteria.

 You may also call our HOTLINE (805) 662-6555 or download our new app to your smart phone at the link below for the latest information on beach postings and ocean water quality.